-The Associate of Applied Science (A.A.S.) degree must have been earned within five years of entering Viterbo University for Chippewa Valley Technical College (CVTC) and Northcentral Technical College (NTC) graduates.
+The Associate of Applied Science (A.A.S.) degree must have been earned within five years of entering Viterbo University for Chippewa Valley Technical College (CVTC) and Northcentral Technical College (NTC) graduates and May 2006 or later for Western Technical College (WTC) graduates.
 Students may not begin these programs or be considered a student in these programs until the A.A.S. degree has been completed and documented on the technical college transcript.
 The student cannot be dually enrolled.
 The A.A.S. degree must be completed prior to transfer to Viterbo.